-VARIANCES ACTUAL COMPARED TO BUDGET IMPACT ON SURPLUS REASONS FOR VARIANCES INCLUDE: Vested assets (\$7.3 million) 1 Growth activity in the district created demand for more subdivisions, and therefore an increase in roading and three waters assets vesting to Council.
-Operating subsidies and grants (\$2.1 million) 1 Additional NZTA operating subsidies for sealed pavement and environmental maintenance due to growth.
-Capital subsidies and grants (\$1.4 million) ŧ NZTA funding was \$1.4m below budget due to work that was identified in our annual carryover process needing to be delayed until 2020/2021, including the Champion Road Safe Cycle Crossing.
-Maintenance (\$3.3 million) 1 More sealed pavement and environmental maintenance carried out than budgeted.
-Depreciation expense (\$1.5 million) 1 Capital work on major projects being delayed, including the Champion Road Roundabout and Underpass.
-Share of Joint Operations surplus/deficit (\$5.8 million) Ļ Not included in budget.
-Unrealised gain on revaluation of forestry, and net surplus on forestry (\$4 million) 1 Movements are explained in note 18.
-Fair value loss on derivatives (\$4.3 million) ↓ After taking out interest rate swaps, the rate decreased which reduced the fair value of the swaps.
-Present value adjustment for loan (\$3.3 million) 1 Accounting adjustment for interest free loan.
-Where a loan is not on an arms length commercial basis, the 'below-market' element of the transaction needs to be separately accounted for.
-This decreases the book value of the loan and creates income, that will be spread over the term of the loan.
-Other (\$0.4 million) Ļ
+Variances actual compared to budget Reasons for variances include: variances actual compared to budget Reasons for variances include: Vested Assets (\$7.3m) Growth activity in the district.
+Operating subsidies and grants (\$2.1m) Additional NZTA operating subsidies for Sealed Pavement and Environmental Maintenance.
+Capital subsidies and grants (\$1.4m) NZTA funding was \$1.4m below budget due to work that was identified in our annual carryover process as needing to be delayed until 2020/21, including the Champion Road Safe Cycle Crossing.
+Maintenance (\$3.3m) More sealed pavement and environmental maintenance carried out then budgeted.
+Depreciation expense (\$1.5m) Capital work on major projects being delayed. ↓ Share of Joint Operations surplus/deficit (\$5.8m) Not included in budget.
+Unrealised Gain on revaluation of forestry, and net surplus on forestry (\$4m) Mainly due to increased log prices.
+Fair value loss on derivatives (\$4.3m) Due to change in interest rates.
+Present value adjustment for loan (\$3.3m) Accounting adjustment for interest free loan. ↓ Other (\$0.4m)